sph-huynh/case-studies-eleventy/src/posts/experience-recruitment.md

 * We were limited to the platforms we have currently
 * And had to keep in mind that the process needs to be relearned many times (possibly by someone without an HR background) multiple times in the future
-* There were many competing projects at the time, so I was time constrained to about 3 weeks
+* There were many competing projects at the time, so I was time-constrained to about 3 weeks

 **Challenge statements**

-After the discovery phase, I found that there were key challenges on both stakeholders.
+After the discovery phase, I found that there were key challenges for both stakeholders.

 **Candidate**